Towards gender-responsive Nature-based Solutions (NbS)

 Assessing Baseline Learning Needs in PCP4NbS Program Areas

-In partnership with the University of Guelph in Canada and Bayi, Inc., Learning Needs Assessment (LNA) Workshops were conducted with civil society and peoples organizations (including women and young women) in the first three priority program areas: Negros Occidental, Batanes, and Camarines Sur.
-The LNA Workshop offered safe and engaging spaces to identify learning gaps and capacity development needs, as baseline for the program’s grantmaking capacity development, knowledge management, and advocacy activities.
+In partnership with the University of Guelph in Canada and Bayi, Inc., PCP4NbS conducted Learning Needs Assessment (LNA) Workshops with civil society and peoples organizations (including women and young women) in the first three priority program areas: Negros Occidental, Batanes, and Camarines Sur.
+The LNA Workshops offered safe and engaging spaces to identify learning gaps and capacity development needs, as baseline for the its grantmaking capacity development, knowledge management, and advocacy activities.
 LNAs in the rest of the Program areas will be completed in 2025.

 Knowledge, Attitudes, and Practices (KAP) Assessment conducted in Program areas